cosmos/gravity-bridge/orchestrator/gorc/README.md

 This application is authored using [Abscissa], a Rust application framework.

-The `Gorc` application is still under development and the help message isn't very helpful.
+The `Gorc` application is still under development.
 This is a comprehensive documentation on how to use `Gorc`.

 ### Gorc subcommands